 Due to the large population of Annual Passholders and how blockout dates redistribute them, the best time to visit Disneyland isn’t as simple as when school is in session.
 Read about the other best times to visit Disneyland Resort in our When to Visit Disneyland post, which includes crowds calendars and more.

 Have kids that want to trade pins with Cast Members?
-Buying pins from Amazon or eBay to trade with Cast Members is the difference between spending ~$1 per pin and $8-10 per pin.
-This makes a cheap souvenir and fun activity on the trip.
-(Note: some pins on eBay and Amazon are fakes.)
-Likewise, pressed pennies are cheap and there are machines all around the parks, so those can make for a fun activity, too.
+Buying pins from Amazon or eBay to trade with Cast Members is far cheaper than in the parks, and makes for a fun activity on the trip.
+(See our Disney Pin Trading Tipspost for more info and suggestions.)

 Napa Rose, located in the Grand Californian Hotel, is Disneyland Resort’s best restaurant.
 Second best is Carthay Circle Restaurant in Disney California Adventure.
 Read our Disneyland Restaurant Reviews for food photos, and our thoughts on the good and bad of Disneyland Resort dining.

 Both parks have Baby Care Centers and First Aid Centers.
 Baby Care Stations are great quiet places to take your kids, and the First Aid Centers have nurses on site who can assist with minor issues (like blisters).

 We aren’t huge fans of the World of Color Dining Packages, but if you’re going to do one, pick the Carthay Circle Restaurant lunch (not dinner) package.

 Jungle Cruise skippers sometimes have free maps of the ride that they’ll give out to guests if asked.
 There are actually a lot of freebies at Disneyland–for other things, read our Free Things at Disneylandpost.